lectorguard/Android-CMake-VisualStudio-Sample/README.md

 * In many cases uninstalling the app and rebuilding the visual studio project fixes the issue
 * When switching configuaration, you always need to uninstall the old apk on your device

+### Segmentation Fault when installing the apk

+* If you changed the CMakeLists.txt, make sure you update the reference from the gradle android project to the native-activity project
+* You can easily do this by first removing the native-activity reference from the gradle project and afterwards adding it again

 ## Signing apks for realease builds